GameDevCoder/portfolio/_clients/cygames.md

 ### Overview

-From the Fall of 2018 up to present, I have been working on art pipeline tools for the Playstation 4 ( soon Playstation 5) title "Project Awakening - Arise"
+From the Fall of 2018 up to present, I have been working on art pipeline tools for the Playstation 4 title "Project Awakening - Arise".

-The project is initially built with Unreal Engine.
-Work is underway to switch over to the custom, in-house game engine "Cyllista".
+The project was initially built with Unreal Engine.
+Work is underway to switch over to the custom in-house game engine called "Cyllista".

 ### Tool Development